openebs/openebs/contribute/design/1.x/csi/20190606-csi-volume-provisioning.md

 - CSI driver will handle CSI request for volume create
 - Kubernetes will have following as part of the infrastructure required to operate OpenEBS CSI driver
-  - CStorVolumePolicy _(Kubernetes custom resource)_
-- CSI driver will read the request parameters and create following resources:
   - CStorVolumeConfig _(Kubernetes custom resource)_
 - CStorVolumeConfig will be watched and reconciled by a dedicated controller